kanatohodets/carbonsearch/README.md

 and resolves it to a set of metrics, which were previously tagged to match these characteristics (right now using AND semantics).

 Query language
 --------------
 The query language is just a set of AND'd key-value pairs.
 Each key-value pair has a prefix that indicates the data source, like `lb-pool` for load balancer pool, or `discovery-live` for service discovery liveness.
 The token as a whole (`lb-pool:www`) is called a __tag__.

-Special data sources
+Text queries
 --------------------
-There's a fake data source called 'text-filter' which can be used as a final filter on metric name if the KV queries are returning too many things:
+There's a special "tag" for querying by the text name of the metric: `text-match`.

-    virt.v1.text-filter:Delay.lb-pool:db
+    virt.v1.text-match:Delay.lb-pool:db

-This will take all metrics tagged with `lb-pool:db` and filter for ones that contain `Delay` in the name, so you might end up with a bunch of metrics about replication delay in the db pool.
+This will take all metrics tagged with `lb-pool:db` and have 'Delay' in their name.
+Depending on your data, you might end up with a bunch of metrics about replication delay in the db pool.

 Configuration and Running
 -------------------------